 Design is the most important element of any product, even more so for websites specifically.
 If you’re keen on exploring the basics of UI/UX design and steer clear of the misconceptions related to it, you’ve come to the right place.
-With this article, we aim to answer basic questions about UI/UX design and how you can improve your skills as a UI/UX designer.
+We have put together an unparalleled global skill-sharing and upskilling app dedicated to catering to the needs of learners and seasoned professionals.
+Through dedicated skill-sharing, we aim to promote knowledge transfer among like-minded people across borders.
+Download Kool Stories now.
+In the meanwhile, have a look through this article where we aim to answer basic questions about UI/UX design and how you can improve your skills as a UI/UX designer.
 Let’s start with the difference between the two:

 1. UI vs UX design- the meaning & difference